$25 per class, or buy a punch card good for 5 classes for $100

 Module 4: Wheels and Children's Toys

-Your puppy’s socialization period ends between 12 and 16 weeks of age, which means that by the time most puppy parents bring their new family member home this period of time is already half over.
-The early puppyhood socialization period begins at 3-4 weeks of age and is a critical and finite period of time during which puppies are developmentally open to new experiences, sights, sounds, smells, dogs, motion, people, environments and items.
+Your puppy’s socialization period began at 3 to 4 weeks of age and ends somewhere between 12 and 16 weeks of age, which means that by the time you brought your new family member home, the socialization period was already half over.
+This stage of puppyhood is a critical and finite period of time during which puppies are developmentally open to new experiences.

-Correct, positive socialization is so critical that the American Veterinary Society of Animal Behaviour (AVSAB) has published a POSITION STATEMENT in which it states that “…it should be the standard of care for puppies to receive such socialization before they are fully vaccinated.”
+Correct, positive socialization is so critical that the American Veterinary Society of Animal Behavior (AVSAB) published a POSITION STATEMENT in which it states that “...it should be the standard of care for puppies to receive such socialization before they are fully vaccinated.”